xytis/GURPS/Campaigns/Gaana - Returning memories/Chapter IV - Crimson fiend/events.md

 ### low tension

-# begger
+# beggar

-A begger approaches the party and asks for money or food
+A beggar approaches the party and asks for money or food

 # conflict in the market place

-Its market day, and hamlet is full of villagers of surrounding farmlands.
+Market day: hamlet is full of villagers from surrounding farmlands.
 A conflict happens between villager selling turnips and soldier heading to war.

 # brawl in tavern